-Please see the attached letters of support for HCWC and our Family Violence Program.
+Please see the attached letters of support.

 2. How is the Board of Directors selected?

 We strive for our Board of Directors to reflect our client population in terms of diversity.
 Each year the Board make-up is analyzed, and potential members are identified based on needs.
 The Nominating Committee interviews potential members, and a slate of members is presented for a vote at our Annual Meeting.
 We seek board members from every town we serve, from various professional disciplines, and from diverse backgrounds.